-The Agency shall maintain project files and report on program activity as required in this Programmatic Agreement.
+Record Maintenance: The Agency shall maintain comprehensive project files and report on overall program activity as accordance with this Programmatic Agreement.

-If the project requires a State Land Use (Act 250) permit, the Recipient should consult with VDHP regarding identification and treatment of historic properties within that process and in coordination with Section 106 Review.
-Although a consultant’s report may be used for supporting documentation in the Act 250 process, it is VDHP’s responsibility to provide recommendations to the District Environmental Commission, the entity who issues a permit with appropriate conditions.
-Therefore, it is important for the qualified professional and VDHP to work together in a coordinated effort.
+State Land Use (Act 250) Consultation: If a project requires a State Land Use (Act 250) permit, the Recipient shall coordinate the Section 106 review with the Act 250 process.
+The qualified professional and VDHP must work collaboratively subject to the following roles:

+Consultant Role: The qualified professional’s report may serve as supporting documentation within the Act 250 review process.

+VDHP Role: VDHP retains sole responsibility for issuing final recommendations to the District Environmental Commission, which issues the permit with appropriate conditions.

-Similar coordination is required with SHPO and the National Park Service for projects that will utilize Rehabilitation Investment Tax Credits.
+Tax Credit Coordination: The Recipient, SHPO, and the National Park Service must maintain similar administrative coordination for any projects utilizing Rehabilitation Investment Tax Credits.

 IV.
 IDENTIFYING AND EVALUATING HISTORIC PROPERTIES

-Preliminary step in identifying potential historic properties.
+Preliminary Step in Identifying Historic Properties

+To identify potential impacts on historic resources early in the project development phase, the identifying process must follow these directives:

-All Projects will require a Preliminary Review Form.
-During the Preliminary Review stage of the Environmental Review process, the potential Recipient shall consult with VDHP to identify information in existing inventories on historic properties that may be affected by project activities.
-VDHP shall conduct this background review by checking:
+CHAMP Submittal Requirement: All projects require a Preliminary Review Form (PRF) submitted through the Cultural and Historic Architectural and Archeological Management Program (CHAMP) at champ.vermont.gov.
+During the preliminary stage, the potential Recipient shall consult with VDHP to identify any historic properties within existing inventories that project activities may effect.
+This background review shall be conducted using the following sources:

-Current listings of the NRHP;
+Current National Register of Historic Places (NRHP) listings.

-Vermont Architectural Resource Inventory Form (VARI);
+Vermont Architectural Resource Inventory (VARI) forms.

-Vermont Archaeological Inventory;
+Vermont Archaeological Inventory (VAI) records.

-Properties recommended by the qualified professional as meeting the National Register Criteria for Evaluation and determined to be eligible for the NRHP by VDHP; and
+Properties recommended by the qualified professional and determined eligible for the NRHP by VDHP.

-Any other readily available information in the SHPO’s files.
+Any other readily available data in the SHPO’s files.

-VDHP shall also apply the environmental predictive model to determine if the project area contains potential archaeological sites.
+Archaeological Predictive Modeling: VDHP shall apply its environmental predictive model to evaluate whether the project area contains potential prehistoric archaeological sites.

-VDHP shall provide any applicable information identified in the above background review to the potential Recipient at that time.
+Information Sharing: VDHP shall provide all relevant data identified during the background review to the potential Recipient upon completion.

-In the case of scattered site housing rehabilitation or scattered site economic development projects, where the specific locations of projects are unknown at the Preliminary Review stage, the Recipient and/or qualified professional, if needed, shall conduct the above background review once specific locations are known.
+Scattered-Site Projects: For scattered-site housing rehabilitation or scattered-site economic development projects where the specific locations are unknown during the preliminary stage, the Recipient or qualified professional shall conduct the required background review as soon as specific project locations are identified.

-The Agency or Recipient may submit recommendations for eligibility determinations for properties to VDHP concurrently with proposed treatment plans to expedite the Section 106 review.
-VDHP shall provide written comments to the Agency and Grantee within twenty-one (21) days following receipt of adequate documentation.
+Expedited Concurrent Review: To expedite the Section 106 review, the Agency or Recipient may submit property eligibility recommendations to VDHP concurrently with proposed treatment plans.
+VDHP shall issue written comments to the Agency and Grantee within twenty-one (21) days of receiving complete and adequate documentation.

-If it is determined that there is a potential for historic architectural or archaeological properties to be affected, a qualified professional must be retained.
+Retention of Professional: The Recipient must retain a qualified professional if the preliminary step indicates that historic architectural or archaeological properties may affected.

-Identifying and evaluating historic buildings or structures.
+Identifying and Evaluating Historic Buildings or Structures

-For properties not listed in the NRHP and not exempt under Section II of this Agreement, the qualified professional shall evaluate the properties and make recommendations for National Register eligibility based on the NRHP Criteria for Evaluation.
+For properties not listed in the NRHP and not exempt under Section II of this Agreement, identification and evaluation must proceed as follows:

+National Register Evaluations: The qualified professional shall evaluate the properties and issue recommendations for National Register eligibility based on the NRHP Criteria for Evaluation.

-The qualified professional and the Recipient shall submit a preliminary determination of eligibility with VDHP for preliminary concurrence, and for final concurrence prior to any construction activities commencing.
+Concurrence Submissions: The qualified professional and the Recipient shall submit a preliminary determination of eligibility to VDHP for preliminary concurrence.
+They must obtain final concurrence from VDHP prior to the commencement of any construction activities.

+Procedural Logic Paths: The next steps in the consultation process depend on consensus:

-If VDHP concurs with the qualified professional’s determination of eligibility, and the Recipient agrees, then proceed to Section IV(3)
+With Agreement: If VDHP concurs with the qualified professional’s eligibility determination and the Recipient agrees, the project shall proceed to Section IV.C Identifying and Evaluating Archaeological Resources

-.
-If there is not agreement regarding a determination of eligibility, then proceed to Section IV(5).
+Without Agreement: If there is a disagreement regarding a determination of eligibility, the project shall proceed to Section IV.
+F Presence of Historic Resource